Stemt/cson.h/README.md

 # cson.h
 cson.h is a single header json parsing library written in c

+## Disclaimer

+This library is not fully JSON compliant on the following points.
+- No handling of special charachters in strings like \n, \r, etc.
+- Exponents for numbers are currently not supported.

 ## To run tests

 Simply run `make`